Alois-xx/etwcontroller/ReadMe.md

 - **LBR (LBR - Last Branch Record Sampling)**
  - Capture CPU counters in sampling mode.
 Similar what VTune does.
 - **SysCall (CPU Samples/Disk/.NET Exceptions/Focus/SysCall)**
-  - Same as default but records all Kernel calls from user mode processes with stack traces.
+  - Same as Default but records all Kernel calls from user mode processes with stack traces.
 Useful for security researchers.
     Unlike strace on Linux only the return code of the API call is recorded and no method arguments are collected.
 - **WPR Default**
  - WPR Default profile provided by MS.